hipe/tmx/lib/skylab/snag/doc/issues/006-the-API-narrative.md

 constants or configuration values.

-2) it provides the "models" shell, which in turn provides shells with which the clients may make controllers, collections or collection controllers etc.
+2) it provides the "models" shell, which in turn provides shells with which the clients may produce silos, silo controllers, collection controllers, entity controllers, etc.

 externally there is both the 'API' module and a class 'Client' within that module. internally they are the same class for one reason of